Decline & progress are attitudes or mind-sets about the story history is telling as humans move from past to present to future.

-The cultural narrative of "decline" (or fear) often seems more prevalent than that of "progress" or "improvement," if only because older people tend to control cultural narratives, and as people age they frequently experience losses not only of loved ones but of prestige due to declining or obsolete skills or appearance.
+The cultural narrative of "decline" (or fear) often seems more prevalent or persuasive than that of "progress" or "improvement," if only because older people tend to control cultural narratives, and as people age they frequently experience losses not only of loved ones but of prestige due to declining or obsolete skills or appearance.

 Also human memory, unless traumatized, is selectively positive about what it remembers of the past, inclined to think of "the good old days," of frontier life as Little House on the Prairie instead of hunger and fear.

 1. Once things were perfect or harmonious (the golden age, frequently relocated) but . . .

 2. A mistake, sin, or wrong turn or choice has misled people into bad ways that cannot continue but must instead lead to . . .

 3. End-times for the present deteriorating state of affairs: judgment day, the day of reckoning, apocalypse . . . (but even this may not be the end) . . .

 4. End of the old order may lead to a rebirth "a new heaven and a new earth."
 (Progress?
 Or recovery / reconstruction of an earlier state?)